Flying to Roatán Honduras: Airlines, RTB Airport and Travel Tips

 • United (Houston, Denver)

-If you’re already exploring Honduras and want to add a stop, search for a local flight on Aerolineas Sosa from La Ceiba.
+Pro Tip: If you’re already exploring Honduras and want to add a stop, search for a local flight on Aerolineas Sosa from La Ceiba.

 The Galaxy Wave ferry runs twice daily between La Ceiba and Roatán and is about 1.5 hours.
 We prefer to fly because seas can be rough (take motion sickness meds if needed).

 Taxis are readily available at the airport and ferry terminal, with fixed prices based on destination.
 Just ask the price before accepting the ride.
 On our last visit it was $30, but was $25 when we had USD.
 Some hotels offer pick-up service, so it’s worth asking when you book.
 We find it very easy to just get a taxi outside, especially since the hotel shuttle may be waiting for a bunch of passengers and will take longer.
+The drive to West Bay or West End takes about 25 minutes.

-Make Sure to Bring Cash with You from Home: ATMs are a challenge on the island and USD is preferred.
+ATMs are a challenge on the island and USD is preferred by taxis.
 In many places around the world, we recommend paying in local currency for the best value, but Roatán is an exception to that rule.
+You’ll get better prices in dollars than lempira.

 You can use the water taxi to get between West Bay and West End